greenporsche/miRcore/module-3-seq/README.md

 - Slide creation for individual presentations:
   - Unlike CB (group presentations) and BTS (group research + group pitches), SEQ presentations have an individual component -- each student presents findings from their own genome
   - Presentation structure: introduce yourself, describe the pipeline, show your variants for each gene, explain the phenotype predictions, discuss what you learned about your own biology
-  - Guidance on what to share and what to keep private: "You choose what to present; you do not have to share anything you are not comfortable with"
+  - Guidance on what to share and what to keep private: students choose what to present and are not expected to share anything they are uncomfortable with

 *Hands-on Activities:*
 - Final data analysis